eigs/EVSL/README.md

 ~~~

 Welcome to EVSL.
 EVSL is a C library for computing the eigenvalues of
 a symmetric matrix  that are located in a given  interval.
-This first
+This
 release includes the routines listed above and does not yet offer full
 parallel implementations  (trivial openMP test programs  are available
 among   the test  drivers).
 EVSL also  provides tools  for spectrum